Raspberry Pi Usage Instructions

 1. Introduction

-FLY-TFT-V2 is a TFT LCD screen based on st7796, supporting capacitive touch and resistive touch, resolution 320x480, using SPI interface
+FLY-TFT-V2 is a TFT LCD screen based on ST7796, supporting both capacitive and resistive touch, with a resolution of 320x480, using the SPI interface.

 2. System Installation

-- Note: The kernel version of the system used by the Raspberry Pi must be greater than
+- Note: The system kernel version used on the Raspberry Pi must be greater than

 5.17.x